What are company policies?

 - Company property

-Having a conclusive code of conduct is invaluable in cases made against you by employees or clients, and is useful to refer to during a disciplinary procedure.
+Many organisations find a clear code of conduct helpful for setting expectations and supporting internal processes.
 It will also protect your employees from claims made by clients, and should be referred to by both you and your employee during an employment tribunal.

 Attendance, holiday and time-off policies